Education Loan

 What does a biochemical engineer do?

-Before the field became mainstream, it wAS a problem to make a biochemical product.
+Before the field became mainstream, it was a problem to make a biochemical product.

 Say that you wanted to make a new industrial-grade drug to replace a pesticide.
 First you’d have the research teams in biology study the plants and the pests.
 Then they’d send their findings to the chemistry team, who’d make a prototype drug.
 Then to the engineers who’d make a scalable production unit.
 Then back to the biologists who’d test it, and finally it would go for approvals.